RayyanZahid/RayyanZahid.github.io/_posts/2020-9-9-climate-crisis-presentation-cbs.md

 ---
 classes: wide
-title:  "[Webinar] Climate Crisis and Its Solutions presentation by Rayyan Zahid to The Knowledge Generation "
+title:  "[Webinar] Climate Crisis and Its Solutions presentation by Rayyan Zahid to the Character Building Society "
 excerpt: Join Rayyan on the 12th, as he presents "The Climate Crisis and Its Solutions" to the Character Building Society.
 tags: Climate-Reality-Project Online-Webinar Climate-Change
 ---